greggman/hft-2-button-gamejam/README.md

 Edit `package.json` and change the `name`, `description` and `id`

 You can type `hft check` to make sure everything is ok, or just ask.

+This has no impact for the jam probably.
+It's just nice to edit it now before we forget.